thundra-io/merloc-cli/doc/AWS-SAM.md

 merloc -b wss://a1b2c3d4e5.execute-api.us-west-2.amazonaws.com/dev -i sam-local -r
 ```

-When hot-reloading is enabled, current directory is watched for changes.
+If hot-reloading is enabled, current directory is watched for changes.
 If you want to configure paths (directories and files) to be watched,
 you can use `-w <paths...>` (or `--watch <paths...>`) option as described [here](../README.md#configuration).